 To be eligible you must be a final year non-law student, penultimate or final year law student or have completed your studies.
 We also welcome applications from those studying or who have already completed the GDL or LPC.

-We have up to 10 paid summer placements available each year.
-Our summer placements take place over two weeks in June and July each year.
-Currently they are based in our London Westminster office but you will have the opportunity to meet people from our Reading and Southampton offices and learn about the work they do.
+We have up to 15 paid summer placements available each year which take place over two weeks in June.
+Currently we have ten places in London and five in Reading, however you will also have the opportunity to meet people from our Cambridge and Southampton offices and learn about the work they do.

 You will spend two weeks with us, gaining valuable experience with two of our legal departments.
 We aim to give you as much practical experience as possible, plus the opportunity to experience first-hand how our solicitors and partners work.